scivision/linguist-python/README.md

 ```
 where the second number is the percentage of code detected for that language.

+If the directory is not a Git repo, `None` is returned

 ### Examples
 The primary reason behind creating this Python Linguist wrapper is automatically detecting the repo type, so that appropriate templates can be applied *en masse* to a large number of repos.
 Thus to get the repo language from the command line, as GitHub would: